Schedule of Events

 Nicholas Breyfogle, Associate Professor of History, The Ohio State University; Director, The Harvey Goldberg Center for Excellence in Teaching; Affiliated Faculty, Sustainability Institute; Editor, Origins: Current Events in Historical Perspective; Editor, Picturing Black History, Columbus OH

-Dejha Carrington, Co-founder of Commissioner, Miami, FL
+Dejha Carrington, Co-founder & Executive Director, Commissioner, Miami, FL

 Clive Chang, President, YoungArts, Miami, FL